 According to a 10-year study, loneliness spreads in social networks.
 Researchers found that people close to someone having loneliness were 52% more likely to become lonely as well (Cacioppo, Fowler and Christakis 2009).

 Is there any cure to loneliness?

 Loneliness may not be diagnosable but you can seek professional help to deal with feelings of loneliness.
 To address the issue, it is necessary to understand the root cause of the problem.
-Loneliness may be due to trouble getting to know new people in your new college, or adjusting in a new city, break up with your lover, feelings of self-doubt, anxiety and low self-esteem, that prevents you from building meaningful relationships.
+Loneliness may be due to trouble getting to know new people in your new college, or adjusting to a new city, breaking up with your lover, feelings of self-doubt, anxiety, and low self-esteem, which prevents you from building meaningful relationships.

 In all cases, you may talk to a therapist to examine various situations in your life and know how to resolve your social pain and deal with mental and physical health issues.

 Cole says that the improvement in health due to loneliness interventions has been found to be modest.
 Because most treatment options are targeted to give people a sense of purpose in life rather than decreasing loneliness.

 He says that the pain of loneliness is an indication that we need to be around people.
 Just like physical pain helps us stay away from physical dangers, social pain also known as loneliness has evolved to protect the individuals from dangers of remaining isolated and lonely.

 Researchers say that the rise of the internet and social media is partially responsible for increased cases of loneliness.
 So, the number of social interactions cannot combat loneliness.